-Your commercial enterprise wishes it, you ask personnel for it, you incent them to deliver it, however ultimately, do you sincerely get it?
-I’m talking approximately innovation.
+Your commercial enterprise wishes it, and you ask personnel for it, you incent them to deliver it, however ultimately, do you sincerely get it?
+I’m talking about approximate innovation.
 When the Conference Board queried CEOs in 2018, it determined that one in all their maximum crucial concerns changed into “growing new commercial enterprise models to evolve to disruptive technology.”

-Unfortunately, many companies, even people with modern histories, warfare to preserve up with the torrid tempo of change of their industries.
+Unfortunately, many companies, even people with modern histories, warfare to preserve the torrid tempo of change of their industries.
 This past fall, for instance, Starbucks, a company widely seemed as nimble and forward-looking, introduced a restructuring, with CEO Kevin Johnson emphasizing the need to “growth the velocity of innovation.”
 Established corporations have trouble innovating for lots of motives, such as siloed systems, fuzzy strategies, inadequate expertise, and now not sufficient investment.
-“Softer” elements additionally come into play, as an instance, a crew or corporate culture that fails to present employees the time and space they want to think creatively.
+“Softer” elements also come into play, such as a crew or corporate culture that fails to give employees the time and space they want to think creatively.

 How do powerful leaders overcome these hurdles?
-I’ve spent the past decade reading creative bosses, together with filmmaker George Lucas, hedge fund guru Julian Robertson, and fashion wealthy person Ralph Lauren, who now not handiest innovate but additionally create paintings environments wherein anybody else does too.
+I’ve spent the past decade reading creative bosses, filmmaker George Lucas, hedge fund guru Julian Robertson, and fashion wealthy person Ralph Lauren, who now not handiest innovate but also create paintings environments wherein anybody else does.
 When I suggest leaders on the way to carry some of the equal conduct into their organizations, I emphasize that it’s OK to begin small.
-And one of the first gear I endorse is a collection exercising I name the “alternate pocket book.”
+And one of the first gear I endorse is a collection exercising I name the “alternate pocketbook.”